MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Background on Stochastic Trajectory Optimization

-\ac{MPPI} is a stochastic optimal control algorithm that minimizes \cref{eq:nonlinear_control_optimization} through the use of sampling.
-We start by sampling control trajectories, running each trajectory through the dynamics in \cref{eq:dynamics} to create a corresponding state trajectory, and then evaluating each state and control trajectory through the cost function.
-Each trajectory's cost is then run through the exponential transform,
+In practice, \ac{MPPI}-Generic uses the update rule, \cref{eq:info_theory_opt_control_seq}, with Monte-Carlo sampling to find the optimal control sequence.
+The algorithm starts by sampling control trajectories, running each trajectory through the dynamics in \cref{eq:dynamics} to create a corresponding state trajectory, and evaluating each state and control trajectory through the cost function.
+We provide the option to calculate an importance sampling ratio calculated for the specific sampling distribution like in \cref{eq:info_theory_weighting} or to disable it,

-where $\lambda$ is the inverse temperature.
+where $\beta \in \PCB{0,1}$.
+The option to disable the importance sampling weight comes from experimentation, such as on the AutoRally platform \cite{goldfain2019autorally}, where we have seen better control trajectories without it.
 Finally, a weighted average of the trajectories is conducted to produce the optimal control trajectory.
-The update law for $\mathcal{U}^{*}(t)$, the optimal trajectory at time $t$, ends up looking like
+The update law for $\mathcal{U}^{*}_t$, the optimal control at time $t$, ends up looking like

-where $V^m$ is the $m$-th sampled control trajectory, $\vb{v}^m_t = \vb{u}_t + \epsilon^m_t$ is the control from the $m$-th sampled trajectory at time $t$ sampled around the previous optimal control, $\vb{u}_t$, with $\epsilon^m_t \sim \normal{0, \sigma^2}$.
+where $V^m$ is the $m$-th sampled control trajectory, $\vb{v}^m_t$ is the control from the $m$-th sampled trajectory at time $t$, and $\rho$ is the minimum sampled cost.
+When using a Gaussian distribution, the sampled control $\vb{v}^m_t = \vb{u}_t + \epsilon^m_t$ is centered around the previous optimal control $\vb{u}_t$ and has noise $\epsilon^m_t \sim \normal{0, \Sigma}$; other distributions would have different ways to draw samples and alternative $\mathcal{I}\PP{V}$ equations.
+We use $\rho$ as in \cite{williams2018information} to shift the range of the exponentiated costs to limit numerical stability issues.
 Sampling in the control space ensures that the trajectories are dynamically feasible and allows us to use non-differentiable dynamics and cost functions.
-Pseudo code for the algorithm is shown in \cref{alg:MPPI}.
+Pseudo-code for the algorithm is shown in \cref{alg:MPPI}.